 Student-Athlete & Parent/Guardian Handbook

-This Handbook is current as of January 10, 2024.
+This Handbook is current as of July 18, 2024.

-Information and guidelines provided here are subject to change during the 2023-’24 academic year.
+Information and guidelines provided here are subject to change during the 2024-’25 academic year.

 D-E School Mission

-Information current as of July 25, 2023.
+Information current as of July 18, 2024.
 Please note that this information is subject to change.
 Please contact the Athletic Department with any questions.

 Introduction

 This handbook is a guide for participation in athletics for both students and parents/guardians/families.
 We ask that both the student and parents/guardians read this handbook and discuss its content.
 This handbook attempts to cover situations or questions that may arise during the school year.
-Please call the athletics office at 201-569-9500 ext 3150 if you require any additional information.

 General Athletic Information

 We believe the athletic program at Dwight-Englewood has much to contribute to the overall education of our students.
 Our goal is to provide a safe, enjoyable, age appropriate experience for all of our athletes.
-We attempt to provide quality coaches from within our school faculty and staff.
+We attempt to provide quality coaches from within our school, faculty, and staff.
 Additional or “adjunct” coaches are also employed by the school to fill our athletic coaching staff needs.

 Dwight-Englewood athletics include the following sports at the levels indicated and participation is based on having enough students to field a competitive team at that level.
 When possible, freshman teams may be included as well.